 gremlin> :> g.io("mcu.json").read().iterate()

-The above command will take few seconds to execute and then it will return you back to the gremlin
+The above command will take a few seconds to execute and then it will return you back to the gremlin

 console.
 We can now verify the data by executing this command.